Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prescription

 In this section we study the problem of optimal data-driven prescription as formalized in Problem (\ref{eq:optimal-prescriptor}).
 The key question can informally be stated as one of optimal approximation of the unknown objective function of Problem \eqref{eq: stochastic opt} who's minimum provides the best approximation to its optimal solution.
 Typically in machine learning and decision making, predictors (approximating the expectation) are first established with provable prediction guarantees as was done in Section \ref{sec: predictor}.
 Subsequently, these guarantees are extended to the prescribed solution using the structure of the decision set $\cX$.
 A key questions is whether circumventing the prediction step results in better formulations.
 In particular, would such a formulation improve the quality of the cost of the prescribed solution at the expense of a reduced quality of the overall cost prediction of any other decision?
 We prove that this is not the case.

-We will show that in each regime, the strongly optimal predictors identified in Section \ref{sec: predictor} induce strongly optimal prescriptors as well.
+We will show that in each regime, the strong optimal predictors identified in Section \ref{sec: predictor} induce strong optimal prescriptors as well.
 This result suggests that the classical approach in machine learning and decision-making of constructing estimators with guarantees on prediction and then extending such guarantees to the prescription is justified: the optimal predictor also induces an optimal prescriptor.

+{ We briefly present our results in the exponential and superexponential regime, then we discuss more extensively the subexponential regime which bares much of the novel insights.}